 It’s a familiar sight: “must have iGaming industry experience” features on 1000’s of job adverts.
 For talented candidates looking to transition, it’s a frustrating ‘catch-22’.
 And for employers, it’s a phrase that risks alienating potential star hires.

 Perhaps this is a problem that speaks to you as a job seeker?
-Ever had that feeling when it’s a role you are currently doing, in an industry you want to join, but your lack of *direct* experience blocks that pathway?
+Ever had that feeling when it’s a role you are currently in, an industry you want to join, but your lack of *direct* experience blocks that pathway?

 Or maybe, as an employer, you’ve experienced underwhelming responses for specialist job openings, and are considering what might lie beyond the industry walls?